wminshew/emrysdocs/content/docs/installation.md

 ## Updating emrys

-    # sudo may be required, depending on where you installed the executable (in the default case, /usr/local/bin)
+    # sudo may be required, depending on where you installed the executable
+    # in the default case, /usr/local/bin usually requires it,
+    # but YMMV depending on your /usr/local's permissions & ownership
     $ emrys update